MohammadAliMehri/cpp_practice/README.md

 | `sen.cpp`               | (Likely a short exercise) — a small practice program.
 See [source](https://github.com/MohammadAliMehri/cpp_practice/blob/master/sen.cpp) and screenshot `sen_output.png`.                                                                                              |
 | `simple_calculator.cpp` | A basic calculator program (addition/subtraction/multiplication/division) using C++.
 See [source](https://github.com/MohammadAliMehri/cpp_practice/blob/master/simple_calculator.cpp) and screenshot `simple_calculator_output.png`.
 Includes `simple_calculator.exe`. |

-> Note: The list above reflects the files present at the time of writing.
-More programs may be added in future.

 ## How to view the source code